-• 29 Feb, 15 March 13 April and 4 May 2016: Tripartite negotiation (Trilogue) between Parliament representatives, the Council and the Commission.

-- 10 May 2016: Vote in plenary session. - 30 June 2016: The European Parliament, the Council and the Commission have agreed on a proposal for a revised Directive on occupational pension funds, known as IORP2. - 27 July 2016: The EC launches a public consultation on personal (or private) pensions open until 31 October 2016. - 24 November 2016: The final text has been approved by the European Parliament.
+- SOCIETE GENERALE Securities Services - 28 May 2015: Following adoption of a draft opinion in February, the economic affairs commission, EMPL, voted and adopted its amendments to the proposed Directive. - 25 January 2016: The Economic Affairs Committee (ECON) of the European Parliament approved IORP II (47 pros against 3). - 29 Feb, 15 March 13 April and 4 May 2016: Tripartite negotiation (Trilogue) between Parliament representatives, the Council and the Commission. - 10 May 2016: Vote in plenary session. - 30 June 2016: The European Parliament, the Council and the Commission have agreed on a proposal for a revised Directive on occupational pension funds, known as IORP2. - 27 July 2016: The EC launched a public consultation on personal (or private) pensions ending 31 October 2016. - 24 November 2016: The final text has been approved by the European Parliament.

 The text published in the Official Journal of the EU on 23 December 2016 entered into force on 13 January 2017, but is only applicable as from 13 January 2019.

-European Member States have 24 months (until 13 January 2019) to transpose this directive into domestic legislation.
+European Member States had 24 months (until 13 January 2019) to transpose this directive into domestic legislation.